nodejs/node/doc/api/child_process.md

 When using the `detached` option to start a long-running process, the process will not stay running in the background after the parent exits unless it is provided with a `stdio` configuration that is not connected to the parent.
-If the parent's `stdio` is inherited, the child process will remain attached to the controlling terminal.
+If the parent process' `stdio` is inherited, the child process will remain attached to the controlling terminal.

 Example of a long-running process, by detaching and also ignoring its parent